 Other products have gone through a decent amount of processing.
 Some of these end up looking much like meat.
 They might even have a similar taste or texture.

 Of course, the best meat substitute will depend on what you’re looking for.
 Sometimes you might want a high-protein product that can easily be used instead of meat.
 Other times, a different nutrient balance could be just fine.

 The meat substitutes in this list cover a range of styles, so you’re certain to find at least one option that meets your needs.
-While you’re at it, why not check out our lists of vegan protein sources for more ideas?
+While you’re at it, why not check out our lists of vegan protein sources, including plant-based eggs for more ideas

 Vegan Meat Substitutes

 - Homemade Meat Substitutes

 Seitan is a popular vegan meat alternative.
 You’ll often see it used in restaurants in the place of chicken, as the texture is very similar.
 It’s also versatile, making it an easy choice if you’re avoiding soy products.

 Of course, seitan has its limits.
 One problem is that it’s based on wheat, so it contains gluten.
 Many people are actively avoiding gluten and wouldn’t be able to eat seitan at all.